 I grew up on bread and Montasio at the foot of the Friulian Dolomites.
 The air of these parts has transmitted me the passion for the mountain and nature, in fact instead of shoes with heels I prefer trekking boots.
 My curiosity was born thanks to a dear aunt of mine who, working as a hostess of airplanes, from time to time she showed me the photos of her travels around the world and told me stories of distant lands.
 And that’s exactly how, as you can imagine, my thirst for discovery and my great passion for exploration was born.
 I collected all her postcards from all over the world and with my first atlas I fantasized with my child’s mind.

 With the first works began also the first trips outside Europe, such as Tunisia and Egypt.
-In those years I experienced different forms of travel: from the resort to camping, from traveling with friends, to traveling alone, before understanding that what I prefer is the FAI DA TE version, traveling alone with a backpack instead of the classic suitcase.
+In those years I experienced different forms of travel: from the resort to camping, from traveling with friends, to traveling alone, before understanding that what I prefer is the DO IT YOURSELF version, traveling alone with a backpack instead of the classic suitcase.

 Why the solo trip?

 For the precious freedom that is part of this indescribable and unique experience: the freedom to decide where to go, when to go, what to do and how to do it.